+We present the results of this scheme for $M \in \{1,2,4,8\}$ in Fig.~\ref{fig:l2_iter_frame_ref}.
+To ensure that the analysis happens on the same fully annotated frame with differing video lengths, we use the following evaluation strategy.
+Suppose that the test video clip has an annotated frame at time $n$.
+When we start StreamDEQ's inference at frame $n-t$, run it up to frame $n$ and evaluate it at frame $n$, we record its squared Euclidean distance at the horizontal axis equal to $t$.
+For example, the point at $t=10$ on the blue curve in Fig.~\ref{fig:l2_iter_frame_ref} corresponds to the squared Euclidean distance obtained when IL-StreamDEQ is started $10$ frames before the evaluation frame.

-We present the results of this scheme for $M \in \{1,2,4,8\}$ in the left hand side of Figure~\ref{fig:l2_iter_frame}.
-We observe that, starting with the reference representation on the initial frame is useful but for longer clips its effect diminishes.
+We observe that starting with the reference representation on the initial frame is still useful, but for longer clips, its effect diminishes.
 Still, this scheme helps us maintain a stable performance even after several frames.
-For example, starting with the reference representation and then applying $M=2$ iterations per frame throughout the following $20$ frames yields a representation that is closer to the reference representation of the final frame than the one given by baseline DEQ inference with $4$ solver iterations.
+For example, starting with the reference representation and then applying $M=2$ iterations per frame throughout the following $20$ frames yields a representation closer to the reference representation of the final frame than the one given by baseline DEQ inference with $4$ solver iterations.
 This result shows that the $M$-step inference scheme is able to keep up with the changes in the scene by starting from a good initial point.